MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

 1. [Install Visual Studio](set-up-your-development-environment.md#2-install-visual-studio).
 2. Ensure all [dependencies for unpackaged apps are installed](deploy-unpackaged-apps.md#prerequisites).
 The simplest solution is to run the Windows App SDK runtime installer.
-3. C# projects using the **1.0 Preview version 1** of the Windows App SDK must use the following .NET SDK: .NET 5 SDK version 5.0.400 or later if you're using Visual Studio 2019 version 16.11.
+3. C# projects using the **1.0 Preview version 1** of the Windows App SDK (or later) must use the following .NET SDK: .NET 5 SDK version 5.0.400 or later if you're using Visual Studio 2019 version 16.11.
 4. C# projects using the **1.0 Experimental version** of the Windows App SDK must use one of the following .NET SDKs:
     - .NET 5 SDK version 5.0.400 or later if you're using Visual Studio 2019 version 16.11
     - .NET 5 SDK version 5.0.302 or later if you're using Visual Studio 2019 version 16.10
     - .NET 5 SDK version 5.0.205 or later if you're using Visual Studio 2019 version 16.9